 - If you’re on your parents’ plan, contact the insurance company.
 Give them the details of your trip and find out what they can do to accommodate your travel insurance needs.

 - If you’re on a student health insurance plan, talk to your adviser.
 They’ll help you determine whether the university is providing international health insurance, and if not, whether there are any travel insurance companies partnering with the college to offer discounts on travel insurance.
-The study abroad program may also include insurance in their package.
+The study abroad program may also include insurance.

-- If you’re on a Marketplace plan or private plan, contact the insurer and find out about their travel insurance options.
-If they don’t have any, look at travel insurance plans from major insurers and compare rates.
+- If you’re on a marketplace or private plan, contact the insurer and find out about its travel insurance options.
+If it doesn’t have any, look at travel insurance plans from major insurers and compare rates.

 Minimizing Healthcare Costs by Maintaining Student Health